AUMSA/2020-MSA-content/README.md

 2) [Cloud Computing with Azure](https://github.com/AUMSA/2020-MSA-content/tree/master/Cloud%20Computing%20with%20Azure)
 3) [Web App & APIs](https://github.com/AUMSA/2020-MSA-content/tree/master/Web%20App%20%26%20APIs)

-There would be one project for each topic to complete.
+There would be one project for each topic.
 The detail of each project would be announced shortly in the respective GitHub Documentation.

 ## Bootcamps & Supporting Workshops
 ### Bootcamps